 Update: Brentwood residents stood up against sprawl development by voting no on Measure L. We’re proud to celebrate this victory with local partners—a win for the East Bay’s natural and agricultural lands as well as for climate-smart development in our cities.

-Developer Blackhawk Nunn Partners has sidestepped the community planning process, drafting a 193-page ballot measure that would undermine the city’s long-standing environmental protections and approve new development rules to allow the company to build thousands of housing units on protected lands.
+Developer Blackhawk Nunn Partners attempted to sidestepped the community planning process, drafting a 193-page ballot measure that would undermine the city’s long-standing environmental protections and approve new development rules to allow the company to build thousands of housing units on protected lands.

 Blackhawk Nunn’s Measure L breaks the city’s voter-approved Urban Limit Line that provides a clear boundary beyond which major development isn’t allowed.
-It would also re-write the city’s General Plan to approve a major subdivision with 2,400 housing units on 800 acres of rolling hills just west of town.
+It would have re-written the city’s General Plan to approve a major subdivision with 2,400 housing units on 800 acres of rolling hills just west of town.

-Measure L has serious repercussions for Brentwood’s quality of life and environment, including:
+Measure L had serious repercussions for Brentwood’s quality of life and environment, including:

 - Paving over rich agricultural land and critical habitat for wildlife

 - Increasing air pollution and greenhouse gas emissions